skills/connect-the-dots/README.md

 1. Utilize, Use this template, in the Start section, if you have not already
    - _Tip: start this process in a new tab, since you will need it later_
-2. Create a new repository from github-connecting-dots
+2. Create a new repository for github-connecting-dots
 3. Navigate to the Issue tab of your repository
 4. Create a new issue
 5. Create a second issue